hyperledger/fabric/docs/source/glossary.rst

 Used by gossip to make sure peers in different organizations know about each other.

-When a configuration block that contains an anchor peer(s) update is committed, peers reach out to the anchor peers and learn from them about all of the peers known to the anchor peer(s).
+When a configuration block that contains an update to the anchor peers is committed, peers reach out to the anchor peers and learn from them about all of the peers known to the anchor peer(s).
 Once at least one peer from each organization has contacted an anchor peer, the anchor peer learns about every peer in the channel.
 Since gossip